 The SBA defines qualifying costs as:

-- Eligible payroll costs: Borrowers are generally eligible for forgiveness for the payroll costs paid and payroll costs incurred during the eight-week (56-day) Covered Period (or Alternative Payroll Covered Period) (“payroll costs”).
+- Eligible payroll costs: Borrowers are generally eligible for forgiveness for the payroll costs paid and payroll costs incurred during the twenty-four-week (168-day) Covered Period (or Alternative Payroll Covered Period) (“payroll costs”).
 Payroll costs are considered paid on the day that paychecks are distributed or the Borrower originates an ACH credit transaction.
 Payroll costs are considered incurred on the day that the employee’s pay is earned.
 Payroll costs incurred but not paid during the Borrower’s last pay period of the Covered Period (or Alternative Payroll Covered Period) are eligible for forgiveness if paid on or before the next regular payroll date.
 Otherwise, payroll costs must be paid during the Covered Period (or Alternative Payroll Covered Period).
 For each individual employee, the total amount of cash compensation eligible for forgiveness may not exceed an annual salary of $100,000, as prorated for the covered period.
 Count payroll costs that were both paid and incurred only once.
 Payroll costs consist of compensation to employees (whose principal place of residence is the United States) in the form of:

 - salary, wages, commissions, or similar compensation; cash tips or the equivalent (based on employer records of past tips or, in the absence of such records, a reasonable, good-faith employer estimate of such tips);